 If you forget to add the vinegar, open the jars, place the salsa back into a stock pot and bring the to a boil with the vinegar added, then return to the jars and put it through a water bath canning.

-When you make this recipe, please comment below and let me know what you think.
+When you make this Homemade Salsa for Canning recipe, please comment below and let me know what you think.
 I'd love it if you tag me on Instagram @honeybunchhunts or #honeybunchhunts so I can see your photos!

 If you love this recipe, please leave a ⭐⭐⭐⭐⭐ rating